How to Backup Your WordPress Site Successfully

 Alternatively, you can install BlogVault directly on your WordPress website, enter your email address in the settings, and your dashboard on BlogVault will automatically be created.
 Again, the site sync will start automatically, and you can go about your day.

-Why we recommend BlogVault backups
+Why BlogVault backups are the best

 Backups are a vital but tedious maintenance activity, and it is the sort of task that can be automated easily.
 You should only need to think about backups when you need to restore your site or a part of it, and it should be there by default.
 That is truly hands-free maintenance for your website.